-From January 1, 2011 through the present, the following directors have held directorships with other public companies:
+From January 1, 2012 through the present, the following directors have held directorships with other public companies:

-- Mr. Messmer served as a director of HCP, Inc., and a member of its Compensation Committee and its Nominating and Corporate Governance Committee, from 1985 through April 2011.
-HCP, Inc. is a real estate investment trust that focuses on the health care industry. - Mr. Morial served on the board of directors of Corinthian Colleges, Inc., a for-profit post-secondary education company, from April 27, 2013 to August 2015.
+Mr. Morial served on the board of directors of Corinthian Colleges, Inc., a for-profit post-secondary education company, from April 27, 2013 to August 2015.